Bedwetting and Age: When Parents Should Seek Help

 "Children over the age of 6 who are engaged in sleepovers often want to be treated for social reasons, and I believe that is a good reason to start treatment," says Dr. James M. Cummings, a urologist practicing in St. Louis, MO.

-It may not be medically necessary to treat nighttime wetting — also called enuresis — after the age of 6, but Dr. Cummings says peer pressure plays a strong role in a child's behavior.
+It may not be necessary to treat nighttime wetting medically after the age of 6, but Dr. Cummings says peer pressure may begin to play a strong role in a child's behavior.
 "Six is around the age at which social forces seem to become more paramount in a child's life," says Dr. Cummings.How to Help

 Because the medications currently prescribed for nighttime wetting have many side effects, urologists and pediatricians alike recommend a change in the child's routine.
 Experts say the safest form of therapy, which is also most effective, is altering habits to encourage dry beds.